cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## sqrt variants {#sqrt-variants}

-This section defines sqrt for the three most common cases: p = 3 (mod 4), p = 5 (mod 8), and p = 9 (mod 16).
+This section defines special-purpose sqrt functions for the three most common cases, p = 3 (mod 4), p = 5 (mod 8), and p = 9 (mod 16).
+In addition, it gives a generic constant-time algorithm that works for any prime modulus.

 ### p = 3 mod 4 {#sqrt-3mod4}